 Where is Creosote Used?

-Over the last century, creosote treated timbers were used extensively in structures built in or around the marine environment, including piers, docks, and wharfs.
-Creosote lumber has also been used as railroad ties.
+Over the last century, creosote treated lumber were used extensively in structures built in or around the marine environment, including piers, docks, wharfs, and seawalls.
 Creosote timbers can remain in the environment for decades.

 Why Remove Creosote Logs?